MaoZiming/papers/1-basic-os/12-seda.md

         * Modularity is difficult to achieve
             * Code implements each state must be trusted not to **block**
             * Or consume large # of resources that stall the event-handling thread
+* Primary reason why Seda and TinyOS use event-driven architecture is to handle a large number of simultaneous connections, wihtout the overhead of managing many threads or processes.
+  * An event-driven architecture will allow a single thread to handle multiple events.

 ### Key Ideas